Jon-Adrian Velazquez: "Voices From Within"

 In 2013, Velazquez led the formation of "Voices From Within" a comprehensive multimedia education initiative that addresses the epidemic of crime and incarceration directly through voices of incarcerated individuals living with the consequences of their choices, and the victims left in their wake while inside Sing Sing.

-"Voices From Within" is operated under a public domain license currently used by politicians as a tool to approach issues of gun violence in New York City.
+"Voices From Within" is a 501(c)(3) social impact peer-mentorship program that previously operated under a public domain license currently used by politicians as a tool to approach issues of gun violence in New York City.
 The success of the program led Velazquez to create a series of workshops called CHOICES (Choosing Healthier Options In Confronting Every Situation) about creating healthy communities through healthy decision making.
 These workshops empower young people impacted by crime and incarceration to realize the significance of making better life choices.
 In 2014, Velazquez curated the first TEDx Event held inside a New York State prison.

 Executive clemency

-On August 17, 2021, Velazquez was granted clemency by New York Governor Andrew Cuomo.
+On August 17, 2021, Velazquez was granted clemency by New York Governor Andrew Cuomo and Secretary of State of New York Rossana Rosado.
 Velazquez's legal team and family issued the following statement.
 "We are elated that JJ Velazquez, a man who has spent more than two decades in prison for a crime he didn't commit, will finally be going home.
 And of course, we are deeply grateful to Governor Cuomo for this enlightened exercise of his executive clemency powers."

 On September 9, 2021, after 23 years, 7 months and 8 days of imprisonment, Velazquez was freed from Sing Sing Correctional facility."